THE “IGNORANCE” OF THE ‘QELESHE’.

 The Albanian word e njoh is pronounced:

-It’s out of dispute that the root of this word in together English, Albanian, and Acient Greek is the [{kno~ /gno].
+It’s obvious that the root of this word in all three following languages, English, Albanian, and Ancient Greek is the [{kno~ /gno].
 In Albanian the cluster *gn is equal to ‘nj’ for example:

 bagna——————-banja